tedneward/Azgaarnoth/Creatures/Rat.md

 >___
 >***Keen Smell.*** The rat has advantage on Wisdom (Perception) checks that rely on smell.
 >
->***Pack Tactics.*** The rat has advantage on an attack roll against a creature if at least one of the rat’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+>***Pack Tactics.*** The rat has advantage on an attack roll against a creature if at least one of the rat's allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
 >#### Actions
 >***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 4 (1d4 + 2) piercing damage.